ReQ1600/rodr-tcp-client/README.md

-# rodr-tcp-client
+# RODR TCP Client
-A TCP Client class for my remotly operated diving robot.
+A TCP Client class for a remotely operated diving robot.

 Only works on Windows